seatim/birdclef2023/README.md

 # birdclef2023

-Python package and programs for training classification models for the [BirdCLEF 2023](https://www.kaggle.com/competitions/birdclef-2023) coding competition.
+Python package and programs for developing classification models for the [BirdCLEF 2023](https://www.kaggle.com/competitions/birdclef-2023) coding competition.